 Why it is important to understand the early signs and symptoms?

-The individual fates of the millions of people diagnosed with cancer every year is largely decided by one simple factor: at what stage was the disease spotted?
+The individual fates of the millions of people diagnosed with cancer every year are largely decided by one simple factor: at what stage was the disease spotted?

 Consequently, individuals need to know which symptoms might point to cancer.
 People should not ignore a warning symptom that might lead to early diagnosis and possibly to a cure.